 Women Are Boring was co-founded in 2016 by Catherine Connolly and Grace McDermott, both PhD candidates in Dublin City University.
 Grace died tragically in May 2017, days before the first anniversary of the site.
 Learn more about Grace in this homage to her by her fiancée, Colin, and in this piece, remembering her and featuring her work and her words.

 Catherine Connolly is co-founder and editor-in-chief of Women Are Boring.
 Catherine is a PhD candidate at Dublin City University, researching the U.S. targeted killing programme, states of exception, and their effects on public international law.
 Prior to beginning her PhD, she worked as a policy analyst at the Irish Embassy in London and as a project assistant in security and defence issues at Brussels think-tank Friends of Europe (formerly Security and Defence Agenda).
 She holds an M.A. (with Distinction) in War Studies from King’s College London, a B.A. in International Relations with French from DCU, and has also studied in the Institut d’Études Politiques de Paris (SciencesPo).

 Follow Catherine on Twitter here.

-Grace McDermott is co-founder and editor-in-chief of Women Are Boring.
-Grace is a PhD researcher at Dublin City University, investigating Middle Eastern/Arab Identity and Islamophobia in the US news and digital media.
-She holds an M.A. in International Tourism from the University of Limerick, and a B.A. in Journalism & Public Relations (Cum Laude) from the State University of New York at New Paltz.
+Grace McDermott was co-founder and editor-in-chief of Women Are Boring.
+Grace was a PhD researcher at Dublin City University, investigating Middle Eastern/Arab Identity and Islamophobia in the US news and digital media.
+She held an M.A. in International Tourism from the University of Limerick, and a B.A. in Journalism & Public Relations (Cum Laude) from the State University of New York at New Paltz.

 Reham Badawy, STEM Editor and UK STEM Ambassador